While this may be your first time digging deeper into beard styles without a mustache, they have in fact been around for a really long time.

 Boar hairs help in bringing out all the facial hairs and makes your beard even.
 As an added bonus, these bristles draw your skin’s natural oil from the scalp along the hair shafts.

-This is very important in keeping your beard without the mustache clean, healthy and protected.
+This is very important in keeping your facial hair clean, healthy and protected.

 Photos from: robrye © 123RF.com and Anetlanda / depositphotos.com.